loganmacdougall/StringGP/README.md

 # StringGP

-This is a Genetic Algorithms Model I wrote in Python for the purposes of cracking password vault like challenges.
+This is a Genetic Algorithms Model written in Python for the purposes of cracking password vault like challenges.
 A challenge where you're provided a file with a complicated set if statements which can only be passed when the correct password is entered.

 ## Example